pausatf/pausatf/README.md

     └── DEPLOYMENT_INSTRUCTIONS.txt              # Deployment steps
 ```

 **Reading Order:** Files are numbered 01-08 in recommended reading sequence.
 Start with the README, then follow the numbered guides as needed.
+Check CHANGELOG.md for recent changes.

 ---